whs-dot-hk/atom/README.md

    - Other `.nix` files: Automatically imported as module members.
    - Subdirectories with `mod.nix`: Treated as nested modules.
    - Capitalized outputs are public (everything else is private by default)
+   - `mod.outPath` refers to the current module's directory filtered of any nix files or modules, for accessing static files privately

 2. **Scoping**:

    - `mod`: Current module, includes `outPath` for accessing non-Nix files.
-   - `pre`: Parent module (if applicable) with private members.
+   - `pre`: Parent module (if applicable) with private members; recursive back to the root.
    - `atom`: Top-level module and external dependencies with only public members.
    - `std`: Standard library and `builtins`.

 3. **Composition**: Modules are composed recursively, with `mod.nix` contents taking precedence.

-4. **Isolation**: Modules are imported into the Nix store, enforcing boundaries.
+4. **Isolation**: Modules are imported into the Nix store as plan files, enforcing boundaries as they cannot access their relative paths directly.

 5. **Encapsulation**: implementation details can be cleanly hidden with private module members by default.
 See: [#5](https://github.com/ekala-project/modules/pull/5) [#6](https://github.com/ekala-project/modules/pull/6)